Curry Shrimp Sub is the perfect Friday night dinner or anytime weekend lunch – even kids love this mildly spiced shrimp sandwich.

 Curry Shrimp Sub

-1 KNORR Mild Durban Curry Dry-Cook-In-Sauce (or similar- see note above **)
+- 1 KNORR Mild Durban Curry Dry-Cook-In-Sauce (or similar- see note in post **)

 1.)
 Heat the Oil in a large saucepan and add the Garlic – cook 30 seconds

 2.)
 Add the can of Tomato and Onion together with the Sugar – cook 2 minutes

 3.)
 Stir in the Dry-Cook-In-Sauce – cook 2 minutes stirring continuously